 Registrar: if registration is enabled, a different registrar can be specified.
 Same rules as Proxy apply for SIP port.
-If not specified and registration is enabled, fallbacks to Proxy if specified or Realm;
+If not specified and registration is enabled, fallbacks to Proxy if specified or Realm.
+It is possible to configure transport protocol for this gateway adding ;transport=tcp string.
+Possible transport values are: tcp, udp, tls;